Women's, Gender, and Sexuality Studies

 Requirements listed here are in addition to requirements listed in GCAC-208 Dual-Title Graduate Degree Programs.

-To qualify for a dual-title degree, students must satisfy the requirements of the primary graduate program in which they are enrolled, as well as the degree requirements for the dual-title in Women’s, Gender, and Sexuality Studies.
+To qualify for a dual-title degree, students must satisfy the requirements of the disciplinary graduate program in which they are enrolled, as well as the degree requirements for the interdisciplinary dual-title in Women’s, Gender, and Sexuality Studies.
 WGSS requirements for each degree program are listed below.

 Candidates for the dual-title M.A./M.S. degree must complete twelve credits of graduate coursework and write a thesis or scholarly paper that centrally engages the field of Women’s, Gender, and Sexuality Studies.